-Article updated 6/15/2017 with significant changes to content.
+Article updated 6/15/2017 to add information and improve readability.
 Also replaced image chart with a table and added a section on the Rolling Airframe Missile.

 The US Navy uses a variety of air defense missiles, each of which fills a specific niche.
 A table below, ordered by unit price, contains important specifications.
 The rest of the article offers specific details about each missile.